AniAdamPashut/cdst/hashmap/readme.md

 # HashMap
-> despicable implementation of a hashmap using linear probing
+> despicable implementation of a dynamic hashmap using linear probing

 ## Functions:
 - `hash_map` - creates a new hashmap with a capacity of 2